Aluminum Tubing Aluminum Tubing

 Determine the Structural Load and Use Case

 Start by determining the amount of stress the tubing will need to withstand.
 For static display frames or signage, lightweight round or square tubing may be sufficient.
-For heavier builds, such as CNC-machined components or load-bearing structures, a thicker wall or drawn tubing is more appropriate.
+For heavier builds, such as CNC-machined components or load-bearing structures, a thicker wall may be worth considering, if aluminum is appropriate.

 Consider whether your project requires fixed-length parts or adjustable, telescoping sections.
 Telescoping builds need tight outer diameter tolerances and consistent wall thicknesses to ensure smooth nesting.